HaifaUniversity/uoh-styleguide/README.md

-# University of Haifa Code Style Guide
+# University of Haifa TypeScript and Angular Style Guide

 This is the TypeScript style guide that we use internally at University of Haifa.
 It is important that we keep a consistent look/feel of our code and follow the latest best practices in development environment.